thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   accordion:
     - dropdownContent: >-
-        Our 2 luxurious 10.5 metre resort style sailing catamarans mean we can now cater for larger groups of up to 50 (or even 90 with additional vessels) people – The Spirit Of Gwonda can accommodate up to 30 guests (plus 2 crew) and our new boat the 1000XL has a capacity of 20 (plus 2 crew).
+        Our 2 luxurious 10.5 metre resort style sailing catamarans mean we can now cater for larger groups of up to 50 people – The Spirit Of Gwonda can accommodate up to 30 guests (plus 2 crew) and our new boat the 1000XL has a capacity of 20 (plus 2 crew).

+        We can also arrange additional vessels for groups of up to 90 guests.
       title: 1-90 Guest Capacity
     - dropdownContent: >-
         The layout of our boats are ideal for a Christmas party venue and make